Cork–Kilkenny hurling rivalry: Individual rivalries

-Among the elite group of players hurling fans consider as contenders for the title, greatest player of all time, Cork's Christy Ring and Kilkenny's Henry Shefflin are probably the most famous, and generally dominate polls on the subject.
-Some of their fellow countymen also feature regularly in such debates, such as Cork's Jack Lynch and Brian Corcoran and Kilkenny's Paddy Phelan, Lory Meagher and Jim Langton, many of whom were named on the Hurling Team of the Century.
-However, the over-riding discussion about which of Ring and Shefflin is the greater has proved to be never ending.
-Even though most consider them as the best players of their own times, many consider the comparison between them useless, as they played during incomparable eras.

-Ring remains the most iconic of hurlers, possessed of everything from talent and ferocious application to longevity and a string of records, including the first to reach eight All-Ireland medals.
-Obsessive about the game, he worked relentlessly to sustain a formidable array of techniques, complemented by great vision and anticipation.
-Physically resilient, he played senior inter-county between 1939 and 1963, when he retired as the top championship scorer of all time.
+Ring was the first to reach eight All-Ireland medals, gaining a considerable amount of fame and notoriety in the process.
+He was said to be obsessive about the game, playing senior inter-county between 1939 and 1963, when he retired as the top championship scorer of all time.
 A decade later Kilkenny's Eddie Keher broke Ring's scoring record.
 When Keher won his sixth All-Ireland medal in 1975, Kilkenny trainer Tommy Maher said: "At this stage, I must say Eddie Keher is the greatest I've seen.
 The second greatest was Christy Ring.
 Up until last year, perhaps, I would have reversed that order.
 But I have no doubt at all now, because Keher has done so much for the game, has played it so brilliantly, scores so brilliantly and at all times then a thorough gentleman – a credit to the game.".

 The emergence of D. J. Carey as a force with Kilkenny in the 1990s brought a new challenger to Ring's status as the undisputed number one hurler of all time.
 D. J. Carey scored 44 points in All-Ireland Hurling Finals, edging Ring's record by a single point.

-At the time of his retirement in 2014, Henry Shefflin had seemed to edge out all other legends of the game for the title of hurling's greatest.
-As the greatest player on the greatest team of all time, he broke all records: 10 All-Ireland medals, 11 All Stars and a record career championship total of 27-483.
-Intimidating in his reliability on the biggest of occasions.
-Above all an inspiring leader, his abilities combined power and fearlessness in winning ball with subtlety and accuracy in its use.
+By the time of his retirement in 2014, Henry Shefflin had won 10 All-Ireland medals, 11 All Stars, and scored a career championship total of 27–483.